JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7933 days**.

-And here is a just a random fact -  **Valentina Tereshkova was the first woman to enter space.
-She spent three days in space and completed forty-eight orbits of Earth**.
+And here is a just a random fact -  **In twins, there is a great chance that one will be left handed**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)